 ENGIE Impact has set a goal to be carbon negative by 2021.
 While ENGIE Impact offset all of its emissions already in 2019, our carbon goal calls for increased methodological rigor, science-based reduction of our carbon footprint, and an innovative strategy to compensate for our residual emissions.
 In 2020, we aim to reach carbon neutrality, and by 2021, we aim to be carbon negative by avoiding or removing more carbon from the atmosphere than we emit annually.
 Leading this strategy are some of the world's foremost sustainability consultants on carbon markets and greenhouse gas accounting across voluntary and regulated markets.

-Our strategy began by conducting waste audits across our North American offices, coupled with data from previous on-site waste characterizations to estimate waste generation and diversion rates.
+Our strategy began by analyzing waste audit data across North American location from previous on-site characterizations to estimate waste generation and diversion rates.
 With that foundational understanding of the baseline, our experts are better positioned to deliver tailored programs and identify ideal waste-diversion vendors for each U.S location.
-Given the evolving conditions of remote work due to COVID-19, we will use our historic waste invoice data and resume waste characterizations once employees return to offices.
+Given the evolving conditions of remote work due to COVID-19, we will use our historic waste invoice data and resume waste audits once employees return to offices.
 We are actively appointing 'waste champions' at each location to drive waste assessments and further analyze data to identify partners best suited to meet our unique needs.

 In the coming months, we will continue to communicate on our comprehensive Corporate Sustainability Program.
 As signatories of the United Nations Global Compact, we are working to design a program that will have the greatest impact on Sustainable Development Goals.
 Through this process, we aim to further integrate sustainable development across our enterprise management processes, systems and culture.
 Here is a glimpse into several critical areas of focus.